-Anticipated revenues have increased compared to the 2023/24 budget and this is due to mainly an increase in the equitable share, Municipal Infrastructure Grant, Integrated National Electrification grant as may be seen on the table above indicating the grants that have been confirmed for the municipality.
+Anticipated revenues have increased compared to the 2023/24 budget and this is due to mainly an increase in the equitable share, Municipal Infrastructure Grant, Integrated National Electrification grant as well as the Disaster Management Grant projected to be spent beyond June 2024 as may be seen on the table above indicating the grants that have been confirmed for the municipality.
 There is also a significant increase of Electricity Service Charges taking from the current year performance.